 - Coverage.
-The diagnostic content covers the first four weeks of the course.
-The last included lecture is Friday, October 9 (Recursive Backtracking Part 2) and all material from Sections 1 to 3 and Assignments 1 to 4 is fair game.
+The diagnostic content covers up to the Classes lecture on April 26th.
+All material from Sections 1 to 3 and Assignments 1 to 4 is fair game.

 - Format.
 Most questions will ask you to write a function or short passage of code that accomplishes a particular task.
 Other questions may ask you to read a provided passage of code and analyze or reason about its behavior.
 There may also be short answer questions to answer in prose.
 The practice problems (below) contain example problems of various formats.

-- Here are the practice problems on a web page with embedded solutions.
+- Practice problem set #1: web page with embedded solutions.

-- We recommend working through the practice problems in an approximation of the real thing (set aside a block of time, gather the resources you plan to have on hand, and do a trial run entering your answers into BlueBook).
+- We recommend working through the practice problems in an approximation of the real thing (set aside a block of time, gather the resources you plan to have on hand, and do a trial run).

 - Further practice.